221.036 Administrative orders; enforcement, remedies.

 Subd.
-12. Revocation and suspension of permit.
-If a person fails to pay a penalty owed under this subdivision, the commissioner has grounds to revoke or refuse to reissue or renew a license issued by the commissioner under section 1.
+12. Failure to pay penalty.
+If a person fails to pay a penalty owed under this section, the commissioner has grounds to revoke or refuse to reissue or renew a license, permit, or certificate issued by the commissioner.

 Subd.
 13. Cumulative remedy.
 The authority of the commissioner to issue a corrective order assessing penalties is in addition to other remedies available under statutory or common law.
 Except as provided in subdivision 2, the payment of a penalty does not preclude the use of other enforcement provisions in connection with the violation for which the penalty was assessed.

 Subd.
 14. Credited to trunk highway fund.
 Penalties collected under this section must be deposited in the state treasury and credited to the trunk highway fund.

 * NOTE: The amendment to subdivision 3 by Laws 2004, chapter *225, section 9, is effective August 1, 2005.
 Laws 2004, chapter *225, section 16.

 Official Publication of the State of Minnesota